apache/apisix/README.md

 Using AWS's 8 core server, APISIX's QPS reach to 140,000 with a latency of only 0.2 ms.

-[benckmark script](benchmark/run.sh), [test method and process](https://gist.github.com/membphis/137db97a4bf64d3653aa42f3e016bd01) has been open source, welcome to try and contribute.
+[Benchmark script](benchmark/run.sh), [test method and process](https://gist.github.com/membphis/137db97a4bf64d3653aa42f3e016bd01) has been open source, welcome to try and contribute.

 ## Apache APISIX vs Kong